Native American and Irish interactions

-Native American nations, Irish immigrants to the United States, and residents of Ireland have a history of often-supportive interactions dating back to the start of the Irish Potato Famine.
+Native American nations, Irish immigrants to the United States, and residents of Ireland have a history of often-supportive interactions dating back to the start of the Great Famine.
 Across multiple generations, people from both communities have drawn attention to their parallel histories of colonization by English-speaking countries.
 Scholarship on, and press attention to, these interactions has highlighted both acts of solidarity and the participation of some Irish immigrants in the invasion and dispossession of Native Americans.

 First interactions

+The Choctaw tribe had significant influence from the McCurtain family.
+Beginning with Daniel McCurtain, an Irish immigrant who had fought in the American Revolution and later married a Choctaw woman, and his descendant Cornelius McCurtain (born 1803), who became a chief of the Choctaw tribe.
+Cornelius' sons Jackson McCurtain, Edmund McCurtain, and Green McCurtain all later became principal chiefs of the Choctaw nation.

-Cooperation between the Irish and Native American Nations dates to at least the mid-19th century, a time of trauma in both regions.
+Cooperation between the Irish and Native American nations dates to at least the mid-19th century, a time of trauma in both regions.
 The Trail of Tears, the forced mass relocation of Native American tribes from the American Southeast to the Indian Territory (later known as Oklahoma), took place between 1830 and 1850.
 Thousands died of disease or starvation during the journey.
-The first nation to be relocated was the Choctaw tribe of modern day states Alabama, Mississippi, and Louisiana into southern Oklahoma.
+The first nation to be relocated was the Choctaw tribe of modern-day states Alabama, Mississippi, and Louisiana into southern Oklahoma.